TuhinCodeCraft/CureCanAI/README.md

 - Use the provided .env.sample as a template to add your variables

 4. **Firebase Admin SDK:**
-- Create a folder in the root named auth
-- Add your Firebase Admin SDK JSON file under auth/ folder and update the path in your code.
+- Add your Firebase Admin SDK JSON file and update the path in your code.

 5. **Run the App:**
    ```bash